 TGaz Editor: Move the following paragraph here from page 79 (line 15) as follows

+The AID/RSID field contains an identifier for the ISTA for the duration of the FTM session.
+If the ISTA is associated with the RSTA the value is set to the ISTA’s AID.
+If the ISTA is not associated with the RSTA, the AID/RSID field is set to the RSID which has the same length as the AID and is assigned by the RSTA to identify the unassociated ISTA. (#1709, #2437, #2078)

+The Device Class and Full Bandwidth UL MU-MIMO fields correspond to the Device Class and Full Bandwidth UL MU-MIMO fields defined in Table 9-321b (Subfields of the HE PHY Capabilities Information field).
+For associated STAs the value of the Device Class and Full Bandwidth UL MU-MIMO subfields are equal to the value of the Device Class and Full Bandwidth UL MU-MIMO fields respectively that are exchanged during association.

+The Trigger Frame MAC Padding Duration field correspond to the Trigger Frame MAC Padding Duration field defined in Table 9-322a (Subfields of the HE MAC Capabilites Information field).
+For associated STAs the value of the Trigger Frame MAC Padding Duration field is equal to the value that was exchanged during association.

+The Max Session Exp field is the time before which a new measurement exchange between the ISTA and RSTA should be initiated and completed.
+This value is computed as 2(Max Session Exp + 8) ms. (#3840) The Max Session Exp field is reserved in an IFTMR frame. (#1475, #2073)

+The Passive TB Ranging field is set to 1 by the Initiator to request Passive TB Ranging operation, otherwise it is set to 0. (#1103) The Passive TB Ranging field is set to 1 by the Responder to grant Passive TB Ranging operation, otherwise it is set to 0.

 The definition of Availability Window field is either an ISTA Availability Window element, see Figure 9-788eda (ISTA Availability Window element format), when the containing Ranging Parameters element is in an IFTMR frame; or an RSTA Availability Window element, see Figure 9-788edc (RSTA Availability Window element format), when the containing Ranging Parameters element is in an FTM frame.

 Figure 9-788edk (Example of a bitmap with 200 TU periodicity signaled in the ISTA Availability Window element), 9-788edl (Example of mapping of ISTA’s availability bitmap to RSTA’s TSF) and 9-788edm (Example of how an RSTA assigns an Availability Window to an ISTA) together show an example of how an RSTA assigns an availability window from the received Availability Window element of the ISTA.
 Figure 9-788edk (Example of a bitmap with 200 TU periodicity signaled in the ISTA Availability Window element), shows the bitmap in the ISTA Availability Information field of the ISTA Availability Window element included with an IFTMR frame.
 The bitmap has periodicity of 200 TUs and the RSTA Beacon Interval is 100 TUs.
 Figure 9-788edl (Example of mapping of ISTA’s availability bitmap to RSTA’s TSF) shows how the RSTA calculates ISTA’s periodic availability from this bitmap relative to RSTA TSF.
 Finally, Figure 9-788edm (Example of how an RSTA assigns an Availability Window to an ISTA) shows how the RSTA constructs an availability window with periodicity of 200 TUs requested by the ISTA and with a window duration of 10 TUs. (#2435, #2436) The shaded region indicates the location of the assigned availability windows. (#1656)